 - make plans that will enhance their organizing skills

 What are the Possible outcomes of the Montessori Work Cycle?

 - The uninterrupted work cycle gives children a chance to socialize and interact with each other.

-- The Montessori method provides students with a vibrant, inviting, and dynamic environment in the classroom which instantly stimulates the child’s senses hence, making the child more attentive during the education process.
+- The Montessori method provides students with a vibrant, inviting, and meticulously designed Perpared Environment in the classroom which instantly stimulates the child’s senses hence, making the child more attentive during the education process.

 - The self-directed completion of activities gives children a sense of satisfaction and boosts their confidence.

-- The child during the three-hour uninterrupted work cycle promotes concentration, develops a desire to seek knowledge, explores new materials and apparatus, has a positive approach towards education and school.
+- The child during the three-hour uninterrupted work cycle promotes concentration, develops a desire to seek knowledge, explores new materials and apparatus, and has a positive approach toward education and school.

 - The work cycle provides the proper tools and techniques to make children independent and confident.

 Is the Montessori Work Cycle meant for your child?